 Traverse wide-open heath making your way to the edge of the Illawarra Escarpment offering great views of Berry and on to Jervis Bay.
 If you're lucky, spot a wedgetailed eagle or white bellied sea eagle.

-Time/Distance: Allow 1hr, 1.5km Grade: 2 - Easy Highlights: Elevated walkway, rainforest, views
+Highlights: Elevated walkway, rainforest, views

 Conditions: Undulating path and hinged steel cantilever.
 Best on a clear day.
-How to get there: 182 Knights Hill Road, 45 mins west of Kiama, follow the top (western) end of Jamberoo Mountain Road.
+How to get there: 182 Knights Hill Road, 45 mins west of Kiama, follow

 Tourist Drive 9.